iOS Architecture at Google

 @end

-Three Promises Frameworks, Zero RxSwift
+Internal Promises Frameworks, Zero RxSwift

-Meanwhile, the external iOS community had largely converged on ReactiveX patterns.
-RxSwift was maturing rapidly.
-Reactive programming had become the default approach for handling asynchronous data flow in non-trivial apps.
+Meanwhile, the external iOS community had largely converged on ReactiveX.
+RxSwift was maturing rapidly, and reactive programming had become the default approach for asynchronous data flow in non-trivial apps.
 Combine was still years away, but the reactive paradigm was already winning.

 Inside Google?
 Nobody was doing ReactiveX.
-The internal frameworks handled async, sure, but they were imperative and callback-heavy with a thin futures layer on top.
+The internal frameworks handled async, but they were imperative and callback-heavy with a thin futures layer on top.
 If you wanted to compose streams, transform data reactively, or bind UI to observable state, you were on your own.

 This wasn't because anyone evaluated RxSwift and rejected it.
 It was because the culture didn't look outside.
 When you have a hundred thousand engineers and a decade of internal tooling, "not invented here" isn't a conscious bias.
 It's just the water you swim in.